cwendorf/EASI/D-Advanced/FactorialBy/README.md

 - [_FactorialBy-Figure11.jpeg_](./FactorialBy-Figure11.jpeg)
 - [_FactorialBy-Figure12.jpeg_](./FactorialBy-Figure12.jpeg)

+> Because the By Extension relies on internal R functions that split the raw data, analyses using summary statistics input are not available for this extension.

 ## References

 Wendorf, C. A. (2019). _Statistics for social science: A sourcebook of basic statistical methods._ [https://www4.uwsp.edu/psych/cw/statistics/sourcebook.htm](https://www4.uwsp.edu/psych/cw/statistics/sourcebook.htm)